apache/beam-site/contribute/contribution-guide.md

 If there’s an existing JIRA issue for your intended contribution, please comment about your intended work.
 Once the work is understood, a committer will assign the issue to you.
 (If you don’t have a JIRA role yet, you’ll be added to the “contributor” role.)
 If an issue is currently assigned, please check with the current assignee before reassigning.

-For moderate or large contributions, you should not start coding or writing a design doc unless there is a corresponding JIRA issue assigned to you for that work.
+For moderate or large contributions, you should not start coding or writing a design document unless there is a corresponding JIRA issue assigned to you for that work.
 Simple changes, like fixing typos, do not require an associated issue.

 ## Design